 Should you decide make a purchase, I'm inviting you to do that through my referral link.
-You won't pay more (20% less even when you use coupon code PACO20), I'll get a small commission and you'll get my exclusive bonus.
+You won't pay more (20% less even when you use coupon code PACO20), I'll get a small commission and you'll get my exclusive bonuses.

 What's the bonus?